-I. Introduction
+1. Introduction

 The social science study of autonomous vehicles is still in its infancy, and there is no established single paradigm for studying the effects of autonomous vehicles on humans and society.
-That being said, an overarching theme can be identified in much of the existing literature.
-This is a focus on the potential effects of autonomous vehicles on human mobility systems and the ultimate effect of these systems on social wellbeing.
+This section focuses on the potential effects of autonomous vehicles on human mobility systems and the ultimate effect of these systems on social well-being.

-This of course can be divided into a number of subthemes.
-For instance, Bissel et al. (2018) break this down into four categories: transformations to human experiences, differences in experience due to inequalities in access, changes to the labor market, and redesign of transport systems, the first two categories being at the individual behavioral level and the last two at the social structural level.
-Maurer et al. (2016) discuss human behavioral reaction to autonomous vehicles in historical, ethical and psychological context, then move on analyze various political, legal, social, and sustainability factors in the design of mobility systems incorporating autonomous vehicles.
+The social science study of AVs can be divided into a number of subthemes.
+For instance, Bissel et al. (2018) breaks this down into four categories: transformations to human experiences, differences in experience due to inequalities in access, changes to the labor market, and redesign of transport systems.
+The first two categories are at the individual behavioral level and the last two are at the social structural level.
+Maurer et al. (2016) discuss human behavioral reaction to autonomous vehicles in historical, ethical, and psychological context, then move on to analyzing various political, legal, social, and sustainability factors in the design of mobility systems incorporating autonomous vehicles.

-I will cover similar ground, though with a specific focus on Hawaii, starting with some of distinct mobility issues faced by the state, and then move on to the potential for improvement provided by new integrated mobility systems that include autonomous vehicles.
+This section covers similar ground, though with a specific focus on Hawaii, starting with some of distinct mobility issues faced by the state, and then moves on to the potential for improvement provided by new integrated mobility systems, which include autonomous vehicles.

-II.
-Hawaii, Severe Gridlock, and its Health Effects
+2. Hawaii, Severe Gridlock, and its Health Effects

-The average commute time is 27.2 minutes in Hawaii (national average = 26 minutes), which is about 54.4 minutes a day getting to and from work, or about 330 hours a year spent commuting (Research and Economic Division DBEDT 2015).
+The average commute time is 27.2 minutes in Hawaii (national average is 26 minutes), which is about 54.4 minutes a day, or about 330 hours a year, spent commuting (Research and Economic Division DBEDT, 2015).
 Urban Honolulu suffers from some of the worst traffic gridlock in the United States.
-Honolulu was ranked the worst city in the United States for traffic in 2012 and second worst in 2014 (HNN 2014).
+Honolulu was ranked the worst city in the United States for traffic in 2012 and second worst in 2014 (HNN, 2014).
 It is now ranked 19th worst in the U.S. and 116th worst out of 1,360 cities in the world, according to Inrix, a transportation analytics firm (Inrix Inc., 2016).
 As of 2014, TomTom, another transportation analytics firm, ranked Honolulu's traffic congestion as 3rd worst in the country, after ranking it worst in 2012 (Blair, 2014).
-A 2018 study by financial site WalletHub ranked Hawaii as the worst state for driving in the United States (Mattison 2018, Wu 2018).
-Workers living further from the city center were more likely to use cars, 46.1 percent of workers on O'ahu left for work early, before 7 AM, compared to the U.S. average of 31.4 percent, which could lead to sleep deprivation, and it varied by neighborhood.
+A 2018 study by a financial site, WalletHub, ranked Hawaii as the worst state for driving in the United States (Mattison, 2018, Wu, 2018).
+Workers living further from the city center were more likely to use cars, 46.1 percent of workers on Oahu left for work early, before 7 AM, compared to the U.S. average of 31.4 percent, which could lead to sleep deprivation, and it varied by neighborhood.
 The strain caused by extremely time-consuming daily commutes is a common topic in the local news (Temple, 2010; Associated Press, 2015; Cataluna, 2015).